hyperledger/indy-node/docs/source/requests.md

 - `need_to_be_owner` (boolean):

-    Flag to check is the user must be owner of some transaction (Example: A steward must be the owner of the node to make changes to it).
+    Flag to check if the user must be owner of a transaction (Example: A steward must be the owner of the node to make changes to it).

 - `metadata` (dict; optional):